section-engineering-education/engineering-education/content/articles/building-a-checkout-form-with-stripe-elements/index.md

 - [.NET 5 SDK](https://dotnet.microsoft.com/en-us/download)
 - Basic [Javascript](https://www.w3schools.com/js/) knowledge
 - Basic [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) knowledge
 - A Stripe test account.
-You can set up your stripe account [here](https://dpogroup.com/checkout/?gclid=CjwKCAiAiKuOBhBQEiwAId_sK_u8G3FyjEKWMpmN3L-puuO2QWKO4gUPq5by1OpRp7ZIp6LQoOOkrBoCdwgQAvD_BwE)
+You can set up your Stripe account [here](https://dpogroup.com/checkout/?gclid=CjwKCAiAiKuOBhBQEiwAId_sK_u8G3FyjEKWMpmN3L-puuO2QWKO4gUPq5by1OpRp7ZIp6LQoOOkrBoCdwgQAvD_BwE)

 ### A custom form
-A custom checkout form has a card input field where you add some card details; a name input field where you input your name, an email field and a phone number field.
-The figure below briefly illustrates how a checkout form looks like.
+A custom checkout form has a card input field where you add card details, a name input field where you input your name, an email field and a phone number field.
+The figure below briefly illustrates what a checkout form looks like.
 This form helps us understand what we want to implement.

 ![A custom checkout form](/engineering-education/building-a-checkout-form-with-stripe-elements/custom.png)

 ### Payment collection workflow
-When we click send on the payment page, we are submitting information to the server.
-On the server we are creating a payment intent.
-A payment intent is a service object that represents the different states that a payment may be in when it is created. i.e:
+When we click send on the payment page, we submit information to the server.
+On the server, we are creating a payment intent.
+A payment intent is a service object representing the different states that a payment may be in when it is created. i.e:

 - Created
 - Waiting Confirmation
 - Confirmed
 - Completed

-When a payment intent is returned, we will use the special client's secret property from the payment intent along with the stripe javascript in stripe elements to confirm card payment details.
+When a payment intent is returned, we will use the special client's secret property and the Stripe javascript in Stripe elements to confirm card payment details.

-After the card details have been confirmed, the payment intent will return **completed**, otherwise it will return **failed**.
-The image below illustrates the payment collection workflow of stripe elements.
+After the card details have been confirmed, the payment intent will return **completed**; otherwise, it will return **failed**.
+The image below illustrates the payment collection workflow of Stripe elements.

 ![Payment collection workflow](/engineering-education/building-a-checkout-form-with-stripe-elements/workflow.png)

 ### A sample blazor app
-In order implement stripe elements in our checkout form, we need to create a sample blazor app to enable us perform this operation.
+To implement Stripe elements in our checkout form, we need to create a sample blazor app to enable us to perform this operation.

 To start, we will need to open Microsoft Visual Studio and select `Create new project` as shown in the figure below: